kubevirt/community/membership_policy.md

 ## Special Interest Group (SIG) Chair

+The KubeVirt project is organized primarily into SIGs, each with a common purpose of advancing the project with respect to a specific topic, such as Networking or Storage.
+A SIG Chair is required to help guide and coordinate the SIG.

 ### Requirements

-* Active reviewer for SIG matters for at least three months
+* Active reviewer for SIG matters for at least 3 months
 * Track record of contributions to SIG matters
 * Advanced knowledge in SIG subject